I’ve just been on a high this week after working through my personal, year-end retreat.

 Do I change these sometimes?
 Yes, occasionally.
 But I always have an out if I need it: “I’m sorry, but I already have an appointment at that time.”

-This schedule to start 2022 is going to look different for me.
+This schedule to start the new year is going to look different for me.
 I’m not setting out to do the entire year.
-I’m going to set a goal of working through the first 12 weeks like this.
+I will set a goal of working through the first 12 weeks like this.
 Then I will evaluate and adjust for the second 12 weeks.

 Step 6: How will I keep track of my regular tasks, goals and key items?